In this post, I will teach you how to draw a cute stack of pancakes.

 What do you need?

-A sketchbook, Photoshop or Procreate, and a graphic tablet so that you can draw the kawaii characters.
+A sketchbook, Photoshop, and a graphic tablet so that you can draw the kawaii characters.
 If you want to make stickers, you’ll need a printer and sticker sheets.
-I explain how to make stickers on Procreate here.

-Even if you don’t want to make stickers and just draw kawaii animals, this course is perfect!
+Even if you don’t want to make stickers and just draw kawaii characters, this course is perfect!

 Use code STRAYCURLS-10 to get a 10% discount!